-There is an old controversy over possible increases in combustion chamber temperatures, ETC., when using premium gasoline's in lower compression BMW airhead engines, where higher octane is supposedly not needed.
+There is an old controversy over possible increases in combustion chamber temperatures, etc., when using premium gasoline's in lower compression BMW airhead engines, where higher octane is usually not needed.

 Gasoline burns at about the same rate under normal, that is, not detonating, etc., conditions.
-The output (BTU) per gallon of Premium gasoline is potentially ....or even likely ...to be a small amount LOWER than for Regular.
-I think it is likely that SOME premium gasoline's WILL give LOWER gas mileage than a regular gasoline will .....assuming here that the engine will run properly on Regular grade gasoline in the first place.
+The output (BTU) per gallon of Premium gasoline is potentially ...or even likely ...to be a small amount LOWER than for Regular.
+I think it is likely that SOME premium gasoline's WILL give LOWER gas mileage than regular gasoline ...assuming here that the engine will run properly on Regular grade gasoline in the first place.

 Temper this with the fact that gasoline formulas change, and also change between summer and winter grades of gasoline.
 Winter gasoline contains rather volatile things like butane or propane.
-In the West, California in particular, oxygenates were added to most fuels for decades.
-These additions GENERALLY cause ~5-10% POORER gas mileage.
-They are NOT good for your engine, carburetors, hoses, etc. Nowadays, ethanol is added to nearly all road fuels.
-Without jetting changes, they make an engine run leaner.
+In the West, California in particular, oxygenates are added to most fuels, and have been for decades.
+The entire USA now uses at least one oxygenate product, ethanol.
+The addition(s) GENERALLY cause ~5-10% POORER gas mileage.
+They are not good for your engine, carburetors, hoses, etc. Without jetting changes, they make a carbureted engine run leaner.
 The fuel mileage decreases from just the ethanol content ....AND! ... decreases even more, perhaps another several %, when you rejet for performance with such fuels.

-10/04/2012: Merge information from hp-drag.htm article, so that one can be eliminated.
-Go over the whole article.
+10/04/2012: Merge information from hp-drag.htm article, so that it could be eliminated.
+Go over this whole article.

 09/02/2013: Clean up article.
 NO important details changed.
 Language button removed sometime in 2013.